wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-configuring-oracle-data-guard.md

 - You have created two Virtual Machines (VMs) in Azure using the same platform provided Oracle Enterprise Edition image on Windows Server.
 For information, see [Creating an Oracle Database 12c Virtual Machine in Azure](/documentation/articles/virtual-machines-creating-oracle-webLogic-server-12c-virtual-machine) and [Azure Virtual Machines](/documentation/services/virtual-machines/).
 Make sure that the Virtual Machines are in the [same cloud service](/documentation/articles/virtual-machines-load-balance) and in the same [Virtual Network](azure.microsoft.com/documentation/services/networking/) to ensure they can access each other over the persistent private IP address.
 Additionally, it is recommended to place the VMs in the same [availability set](/documentation/articles/virtual-machines-manage-availability) to allow Azure to place them into separate fault domains and upgrade domains.
 Note that Oracle Data Guard is only available with Oracle Database Enterprise Edition.
 Each machine must have at least 2 GB of memory and 5 GB of disk space.
 For the most up-to-date information on the platform provided VM sizes, see [Virtual Machine Sizes for Azure](http://msdn.microsoft.com/zh-cn/library/dn197896.aspx).
 If you need additional disk volume for your VMs, you can attach additional disks.
 For information, see [How to Attach a Data Disk to a Virtual Machine](/documentation/articles/storage-windows-attach-disk).

-- You've set the Virtual Machine names as "Machine1" for the primary VM and "Machine2" for the standby VM at the Azure Management Portal.
+- You've set the Virtual Machine names as "Machine1" for the primary VM and "Machine2" for the standby VM at the Azure classic portal.

 - You've set the **ORACLE_HOME** environment variable to point to the same oracle root installation path in the primary and standby Virtual Machines, such as `C:\OracleDatabase\product\11.2.0\dbhome_1\database`.